Lukasz13866417/Game3D_OpenGL/README.md

 # OpenGL 3D Game From Scratch
-> **A fully custom 3D game engine built on OpenGL for Android, featuring a robust terrain generation API and lazy, on-the-fly world creation.**
+> **A fully custom 3D game engine built on OpenGL for Android, featuring a robust terrain generation API and cutting-edge on-the-fly world creation.**

 ## Introduction
 This project began as an experiment to render 3D graphics on Android using the **Canvas** API—an unconventional approach that required numerous tricks (like face-culling, Painter’s algorithm modifications, and more) to achieve acceptable performance.
 However, the limitations of 2D rendering soon became a bottleneck.